FelixOnline/v2/content/articles/2010-11-11-homework-at-bethnal-green-working-mens-club.md

 subtitle: >
   Homework is one of the less racy nights held at BGWMC, making for an ideal, gentle midweek night out
 date: "2010-11-11 20:12:07 +0000"

 # Attributes from Felix Online V1
 id: "331"
 old_path: /arts/331/homework-at-bethnal-green-working-mens-club
 aliases:
  - /arts/331/homework-at-bethnal-green-working-mens-club
+imported: true
+comments:
+ - Were actually still working mens club The members bar is on the lower ground floorWe exist specifically to preserve that history Stick your head around their door next time you pop in  the members are always up for some good banter

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true